wdi-sg/gitbook-2019/02-js-intro/04-template.md

 Let's change our wage example so that we write our own function.

 What we want to be able to accomplish with out program is a complete example that accounts for different inputs (what if the user types in `*&^*#`) and handles output for those cases.

-#### helper functions
-Some of the ways we want to compartmentalize the tasks within our function is the way we check input data.

-#### wish list
-As our programs get bigger we will want to be keeping track of all the ways that we want to deal with the cases of things like input types.

-Keep a wish list of the functions that we'll want to write as we flush out the function template.
-For example `inputValid`.
-Our program worked without it, but was vunerable to errors.
-If we want to concentrate on the main program we can just write down that we will create the function later.

 ```
-/*
- * input - a string of what the user entered
- *
- * input = "23"
- *
- * input (string) --> valid (boolean)
- *
- * see if the input is parsable into an integer number
- *
- * inputValid( input )
- *
- * var isValid = inputValid( "hello" ); // will be false
- *
- */
-var inputValid = function( input ){

-  var parsedInput = parseInt( input );

-  if( isNaN( parseInput ) ){
-    return false
-  }else{

-    return true;
-  }
-};

 /*
  * input - a string of what the user entered
  *